A Very Special Subaru

 The crew sent the pictures taken by the robotic arm to NASA, but since this mission was highly classified, they had to use encrypted software and the images received had a very low resolution, making it impossible for the engineers to access the extent of the damages.

-At this point, there was nothing thecrew or NASA could do other than pray.
+At this point, there was nothing the crew or NASA could do other than pray.
 On December 6th, Atlantis started its journey back home, the reentry was initiated while the ship was flying over the Indian Ocean, as the Commander was aiming to land at Edwards Air Force Base.

 To everyone’s relief, they made it through the atmosphere and safely landed at Edwards.
 When the technicians came to ship and inspected the damages, they were in disbelief, the level of breakage was way worse than what they were expecting.
 The fact that Atlantis didn’t burn during the reentry was nothing short of a miracle.

 “Darn!!!
 I don’t think the insurance will cover this, guys!!!
-The crew of the STS-27 inspect the damaged heat shields.

 Now that we know how close the mission STS-27 came to a disaster, we can only speculate that the loss a second orbiter in such a short period of time would have caused the termination of the entire program.